avent-ai/sales-agent/website/docs/Tools/Open_source_models.md

 # Using Open Source Models

-SalesGPT allows you to use open-source models instead of paid models like OpenAI's GPT.
+SallySalesBuddy allows you to use open-source models instead of paid models like OpenAI's GPT.
 To do this, follow these steps:

 1. **Change the GPT_MODEL Environment Variable:**
    Update the `GPT_MODEL` environment variable in your `.env` file to the desired open-source model.
 For example: